 - people who get war pensioners’ mobility supplement

-- people who have received a lump sum payment from the Armed Forces and Reserve Forces Compensation Scheme (within tariff levels 1-8)
+- people who have received a lump sum payment from the Armed Forces Compensation scheme (within tariff levels 1-8)

 - special rules apply if you have a child under the age of 3.
 You can get a blue badge if your child has a specific medical condition which means they; must always be accompanied by bulky medical equipment which cannot be carried around with the child without great difficulty and/ or they need to be kept near a motor vehicle at all times so that they can, if necessary, be treated in the vehicle or quickly driven to a place where they can be treated.

 Other people will need to apply on discretionary grounds through the ‘assessed rate’.
 This means that, the case will be decided on an individual basis.
 The guidance states that people may qualify if they have a permanent and substantial disability which means they are unable to walk or they have very considerable difficulty in walking.